dshanske/indieweb-post-kinds/readme.md

 So - `https://www.example.com/wp-admin/post-new.php?kindurl=URL&kind=like` will automatically set a like with the URL

+### Can I post automatically outside the Post Editor? ###

+You can now post using the REST API, with the additional namespace of `link-preview/1.0/parse`.
+The parameters are:
+* kind - The name of the kind, all lowercase
+* kindurl - The URL being responded to, if any
+* status - Publish Status ( published if not added )
+* content - Post Content

+However, you will have to authenticate to the REST API for this to work.
+There are a few options [here](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/).
+Once you have an authentication method, you will have to pass it along with your request.
+Using the [Micropub](https://wordpress.org/plugins/micropub) plugin for WordPress is easier in most ways.

 ### How do I get support? ###

 The Development version of the plugin is hosted at [Github](https://github.com/dshanske/indieweb-post-kinds).
 You can file issues there.